The Graduate Center, CUNY Data & Information Overview

 The student loan default rate at The Graduate Center is 4.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do The Graduate Center Graduates Make?bachelor's degree recipients from The Graduate Center make around $56,600 per year during the early years of their employment.
+How Much Money Do The Graduate Center Graduates Make?students who graduate with a bachelor's degree from The Graduate Center make about $56,600 a year during their first few years of employment after graduation.
 This is good news for future The Graduate Center graduates since it is 42% more than the average college graduate's salary of $39,802 per year.

 Location of The Graduate Center, CUNY